telosnetwork/docs/evm/comparing-telos-to-other-evm-chains.md

 | Polygon | 8.8B | 88% | 10B |
 | Binance Smart Chain | 15M | 92% | 16.5M |

 The comparison above is a rough overview and does not differentiate between special accounts like centralised exchange wallets, reserves and bridges.
+A review of the top 30 individually-owned accounts on Telos (April 2, 2021), excluding chain- and exchange-owned acounts, reveals that the top accounts comprise <15% of the total current token-supply of the chain.

 Telos token holders can be found [on TELOSTRACKER](https://telostracker.io/topHolders).
 Telos has a maximum supply cap.
 The current Telos inflation parameters can be changed by TLOS token holders through governance, but the maximum supply cap cannot be changed.
 Currently Telos has no inflation set.
 TLOS ERC-20 token accounts were not considered in the top 30.